-How liberal or conservative a person is predicts how likely they are to believe information about potential hazards, according to research forthcoming in Psychological Science, a journal of the Association for Psychological Science.
+How liberal or conservative a person is predicts how likely they are to believe information about potential hazards, according to research in Psychological Science.
 The study found that people who hold more socially conservative views were significantly more likely than people with liberal beliefs to find false information about threats credible.

 The researchers, led by UCLA anthropology professor Daniel Fessler, began their work long before revelations regarding the proliferation and possible impact of fake news, but their findings might help explain why profit-driven efforts to spread misinformation aimed at conservatives were more successful than equally untrue reports aimed at liberals during the 2016 presidential election.
 False, inflammatory stories that were designed to appeal to a liberal audience didn’t generate the massive numbers of clicks or shares required to be lucrative via online ad networks.
 Some conservative content, however, did.

 “People have a general tendency to believe information about dangers more than they believe information about benefits,” said Fessler, who was the study’s lead author.
 “This is an understandable pattern given that the costs of encountering dangers will often be higher than the costs of taking unnecessary precautions.”